IamAdiSri/hf-trim/README.md

 tokenizer = MT5Tokenizer.from_pretrained("trimT5")
 model = MT5ForConditionalGeneration.from_pretrained("trimT5")
 ```
+### Limitations
+- Fast tokenizers are currently unsupported.
+- Tensorflow models are currently unsupported.

 ## Issues

-Feel free to open an issue if you run into bugs or have any queries.
+Feel free to open an issue if you run into bugs, have any queries or want to request support for an architecture.

 ## Contributing